Skip to Content

 Carnitas El Artista, 510 N. La Brea Ave, Inglewood, CA 90301

-For true Michoacan-style carnitas, there are few options in all of Los Angeles that are on par with Carnitas El Artista, and Inglewood is fortunate to have this champion of Mexican deep-fried pork.
+For true Michoacan-style carnitas, few options in all of Los Angeles are on par with Carnitas El Artista, and Inglewood is fortunate to have this champion of Mexican deep-fried pork.
 Gustavo Chavez is a third-generation carnitas master, and their family-run operation includes his 15-year-old son, Kevin, who is proudly earning his place as the 4th generation to keep this tradition alive.
 For the pre-game, order pounds of these glistening hunks of juicy pork meat, tortillas, and salsa to make tacos for the tailgate, or stop by after to tame your borrachera.
-You can never go wrong with some of L.A.’s Most Unexceptional carnitas.
+You can never go wrong with some of L.A.’s Most exceptional carnitas.

 Tacos Naomi